mr-akillraja/Southern-Railway-S-T-Asset-App/README.md

 1. Register/Login to the app using your credentials.
 2. Navigate through the app to view, add, edit, or delete assets.
-3. Use the search and filter functionalities to find specific assets.
-4. Scan QR codes associated with assets for quick access.
-5. Generate reports as needed.
+3. Generate reports as needed.
-6. Receive and manage notifications for important updates.
+4. Receive and manage notifications for important updates.

 ## Contributing